-If you ever wanted to photograph the Northern Lights, then this tutorial contains everything you need to know.
+If you ever want to photograph the Northern Lights, then this tutorial contains everything you need to know.
 Daniel is one of the best professional landscape photographers, explaining his techniques within this article to get the best image from this unique natural spectacle.

 Prefer to learn even more about this topic and watch it as a video?
-Daniel is offering this as an even more in-depth 4 hour video tutorial on his website.
+Daniel is offering this as an even more in-depth 4-hour video tutorial on his website.

 About the Aurora